Dimi-DV/Amazon-Review-Analysis/README.md

 ## Results and Visualizations

 The results include clustered reviews, summaries for each cluster, and a visual representation of the clusters in the embedding space.
 The visualization can be interpreted to understand the grouping and similarity of reviews, while the extracted keywords from individual clusters provide more context as to how the clusters were formed.
+Overall, the users time to conduct negative sentiment research was reduced by 98% and any form of bias that would occur from traditional research does not exist.

 ## Contributing